umalabs/authorization-enhanced-mail-system/README.md

 #### *B. Usability and Privacy*

 &emsp;The resource mailbox is decoupled from the user's email address.
-This separation allows a user with a single email address to use multiple resource mailboxes simultaneously.
-Thus, AEMS can keep official, business, personal, and healthcare correspondence separately in designated resource mailboxes.
+This separation allows a user with a single email address to use multiple resource mailboxes side by side.
+Therefore, AEMS can keep official, business, personal, and healthcare correspondence separately in designated resource servers.
+Thus, some critical data may never leave its resource server.

-#### *C. Platform*
+#### *C. Content Repository*

-&emsp;With the capability to store, locate, send and receive any content, including documents, images, audios, and videos, the proposed solution can be considered a promising platform for Content Services.
+&emsp;With the capability to create, store, locate, send, receive, and share any content, including documents, images, audios, and videos, the proposed solution can be considered a promising Personal Content Repository.

 ## V. Conclusion